arijit-ship/ResearchWorks/README.md

 - **`works/`**: Contains all experimental and simulation data.
 - The contents of each experiment directory depend on the nature of the experiment.
-- Some experiments may include `code.zip`, raw datasets, processed data, scripts, figures, or Jupyter notebooks.
+- Some experiments may include `code`, raw datasets, processed data, scripts, figures, or Jupyter notebooks.

 ## Usage